Mini Strawberry Tarts

 Once you’ve got the mini pastry tins ready, you can begin preparing your pastry dough.

-*Note that it’s important here to make sure the butter is cold and not at room temperature as you don’t want the butter to melt into the flour.
+*Note that it’s important here to make sure the margarine is cold and not at room temperature as you don’t want it to melt into the flour.

-Add 4 tablespoons of cold water into the bowl and stir it until a dough begins to form.
-Use your (pre-washed) hands to bring everything together until you have a firm dough.
+Add 1 tablespoon of ice cold water into the bowl and stir it until a dough begins to form.
+Use your (clean and cold!) hands to gently press it into a ball.

-Place the dough in the fridge for around 20 minutes to chill.
+Wrap the dough in plastic wrap then place it in the fridge for around 30 minutes to chill.
 This will give time for the gluten in the flour to relax a bit and make it easier for you to roll the pastry dough out.
 (It will also prevent the dough from cracking when you roll it.)

-Once your dough has been chilled for 20 minutes, knead it lightly then roll it out on a lightly floured surface until it’s about ¼ of an inch thick.
+Once your dough has chilled for 30 minutes, roll it out on a lightly floured surface until it’s about 1/2 cm thick.

 Cut out circles that are just slightly bigger than your tartlet tins.
 I personally didn’t have a cookie cutter that big so I used the bottom of a round Tupperware box instead which worked perfectly.